đŸ”ĸ India's Financial Calculators đŸ‡ŽđŸ‡ŗ Made for Indian Markets 🆓 Free Access

 Individual PPF Account

-Any Indian resident can open a PPF account.
-Only one account per person is allowed.
+Indian residents can open a PPF account.
+As per current rules, only one account per person is permitted.

 PPF Account for Minors

-Parents/guardians can open PPF accounts for their minor children.
-The child can continue the account after attaining majority.
+Parents/guardians can open PPF accounts on behalf of their minor children.
+The child can continue the account after attaining majority, subject to applicable rules.

 Joint PPF Accounts

 PPF accounts cannot be opened jointly.
-Each person must have their individual account.
+Each eligible person must have their individual account.

 PPF Withdrawal Rules and Options